BlockCarbon/market/whitepaper.md

 **Chain index** -- A database containing information extracted from Cardano transactions.

+**Chainlink** -- A decentralized oracle network bringing external data to various blockchains.

 **Chang Hard Fork** has been a pivotal upgrade to enhance network functionality and decentralized governance of the Conway Era, part one of two upgrades, the second being Plomin Hard Fork.

+**Colored coins** -- A method for representing real-world assets on the Bitcoin network.

 **Consensus** -- The process by which network participants reach agreement on the blockchain's state, including which blocks to produce and which chain to adopt.

+**Contract for difference (CFD)** -- A financial contract paying the difference between asset values at different times.

 **Conway Era** is the stage of Cardano's technical development that introduces liquid democracy, which enables individual empowerment through democratic consent by leveraging a voting process.
 See Voltaire Era.